bludottechnologies/blueduck-website/legals/privicy.md

 - Location, via GPS, in order calculate your position in the delivery zone;
 - Address, for delivery;
 - Age, in order to ensure legal sale of age-restricted items;
-- Payment details are collected by Stripe, the payment processing company we use, whose privacy policy can be found [here.](https://stripe.com/gb/privacy) As a result we do not hold any payment details.
+- Payment details are collected by Adyen, the payment processing company we use.
+As a result we do not hold any payment details.

 **2.2 Data created during use**